-Migrating to HubSpot CMS: An SEO Walkthrough for New Users
+Migrating To HubSpot CMS: An SEO Walkthrough For New Users

 Because Google encrypts most organic keyword referral data, Google Search Console is one of the only sources where you can find what keywords are driving SEO traffic to your site.

-The Google Search Console integration is tied into your page publishing tools.
+The GSC integration is tied into two areas:

 For each page, the integration allows you to see:

-- Top search queries
+- Top search queries.

-- Average position
+- Average position.

-- Total impressions
+- Total impressions.

-- Average click-through rate
+- Average click-through rate.
+(CTR)

-- Clicks
+- Clicks.

 This data is effective for your CRO efforts.

-When you are designing calls to action on the page, use the exact keywords data based on your top-ranking queries to help improve overall conversion rates.
+When you are designing calls to action (CTAs) on the page, use the exact keyword data based on your top-ranking queries to help improve overall conversion rates.

 Google Analytics

-HubSpot standalone analytics is not enough for all marketers.
+HubSpot’s standalone analytics is not enough for all marketers.

 Most of our clients use Google Analytics in conjunction with HubSpot analytics to pull granular data by page, device, channel, and so on.